First-Year Seminar

 FYS 178 Ecological Crisis: the Green New Deal, Degrowth and Eco-Socialism (4 Credits)

 This course explores the causes of the multi-front ecological crisis that faces us and evaluates various suggested solutions from a political economy perspective.
 It addresses real-world problems, setting aside conventional models based on unrealistic assumptions, and alerts to the complex interrelationships between nature, economic motivations, social structures and political processes/institutions.
-Enrollment limited to 16 first-years.
+Restrictions: First years only; students are limited to one first-year seminar.
+Enrollment limited to 16.
 (E) WI {S}

 Fall